gammu/gammu/docs/manual/smsd/smsd.rst

 You can not use same phone by more programs in same time.
 However in case you did not enable locking in :config:section:`[gammu]` section, it might be able to start the communication with phone from more programs.
-In this case neither of the programs will probably work.
+In this case neither of the programs will probably work, see :ref:`gammu-smsd-suspend` for workaround.

 There is no way to detect that SMS message is reply to another by looking at message headers.
 The only way to achieve this is to add some token to the